Foundations / 01

 The basic structure

 Counter-Strike is a 5-on-5 tactical shooter.
 Two teams play rounds against each other.
-The team that wins enough rounds wins the map, and in most professional games, the team that wins enough maps wins the series.
+The team that wins enough rounds wins the map, and in most professional games the team that wins enough maps wins the series.

 One team plays as Terrorists, one as Counter-Terrorists.
 The Terrorists are trying to plant a bomb at one of two sites and have it detonate.
 The Counter-Terrorists are trying to stop them, either by eliminating all five opponents before they plant or defusing the bomb after it goes down.
-Rounds last at most a couple of minutes and end when one team is fully eliminated or the bomb situation is resolved.
+Rounds last a couple of minutes at most and end when one team is fully eliminated or the bomb situation is resolved.

 Why this matters: Unlike sports with a clock and continuous flow, CS is decided round by round.
 A team can be losing badly and go on a run.
 Understanding the round economy underneath the scoreline tells you far more than the score alone.